thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 #### JS: Fetching the values from the form

-The first step to connecting to an MQTT broker, is to fetch the information supplied by the user in the HTML form.
+The first step to connecting to an MQTT broker is to fetch the information supplied by the user in the HTML form.
 This is easy using the `document.getElementByID` method.
 Luckily, we have already set the unique ID value in the HTML form, these were: `host`, `port` and `topic`.
 We can use the simple JavaScript code below to save these values from the form into JavaScript variables with the same naming convention.

 {% highlight javascript %}
 host = document.getElementById("host").value;